GnukhaGaer/CheatSheets/Kali Linux Setup.md

 The same way as with Raspbian.

 ## GPS install and setup:
-1. install everything: `sudo apt-get install gpsd gpsd-clients python-gps`
+1. Install everything: `sudo apt-get install gpsd gpsd-clients python-gps`

 2. Modify: `nano  /etc/default/gpsd` so it looks like: